top of page

 When you prolong something, you deliberately make it last longer than it would naturally or initially.
 This action often involves adding time, effort, or resources to delay or extend the endpoint of a particular situation.
 For example, you might prolong a meeting by discussing additional topics, or a medical treatment might be prolonged to ensure its effectiveness.
 "Prolong" implies the intentional act of lengthening or stretching out something, often to achieve a specific purpose, whether it's to gain a better outcome, provide more time for consideration, or delay an inevitable conclusion.

-Example sentences of prolong
+Example sentences containing prolong

 1. They decided to prolong their vacation by another week.